Your privacy rights

 - Personal Health Information Protection Act (PHIPA)

-These three acts help to protect your personal information held by Ontario public institutions.
+These acts help to protect your personal information held by Ontario public institutions.